stytchauth/stytch-android/sdk/src/main/java/com/stytch/sdk/b2b/organization/README.md

 Call the `StytchB2BClient.organization.members.deleteMemberAuthenticationFactor()` method to delete an authentication factor from a member of the organization.

 Call the `StytchB2BClient.organization.members.search()` method to search an organizations members.

+Call the `StytchB2BClient.organization.onChange()` method with a callback to be triggered on changes to the underlying organization.
+Alternatively, you can listen directly to the flow using the `StytchB2BClient.organization.onChange` StateFlow.